Strike-Vision/media-server/README.md

       - ./media:/media
     restart: unless-stopped
 ```
-Warning: Hardware Transcoding does not work on windows with docker, Please install natively for HT.
+Warning: Hardware Transcoding does not work on windows with docker, Please install natively for Hardware Transcoding.

 Start Jellyfin:
 ```bash